otto-de/edison-hal/README.md

  of REST.
 Edison-hal is a simple library, to make it easy to produce and consume HAL representations for your REST APIs.

-Currently, there are only few libraries supporting HAL and even less that support the full media type including all link properties, curies (compact URIs) and embedded resources.
+Currently, there are only a couple of libraries supporting HAL and even less that support the full media type including all link properties, curies (compact URIs) and embedded resources.